gevangelopoulos/splatter360/scripts/linode/README.md

 **Important Notes:**
 - This script must be run as root
-- The script handles reboots automatically using a status file
+- The script handles reboots automatically using a status file (`linode_setup_status.txt`) stored in the same directory as the script
 - You will need to reboot twice during the process
 - After each reboot, simply run the script again and it will continue from where it left off